 Three Types of ‘Attitude’ Needed to Transition Breakthrough Inventions into Global Success

-Organisations today hire based on ‘aptitudes’ — skill sets like management, sales, or operations.
-But it’s equally crucial to hire for ‘attitude’ as well.
+Organisations today hire based on ‘aptitudes’ — skill sets like finance, sales, or operations.
+But it’s equally crucial to hire for ‘attitude’.
 Dr Michael Kirton, a British industrial psychologist, studied problem-solving preferences and suggested that all people are located along a spectrum.
 At one end are ‘creative innovators’ — like Nikolai Tesla or Steve Jobs — who thrive on novel, radical, and spontaneous ideas.
 At the other end of the spectrum are ‘creative adaptors’ — like Thomas Edison or Tim Cook — who excel with the tried-and-tested, who manage risk well, and provide control.

 The Three Types of Attitude Every Organisation Needs

 In this organisational model, ‘innovators’ are small teams with a variety of aptitudes (IT, marketing and operations people) who explore new possibilities in the uncharted space on the left of a map.
 However, to make sure they don’t get too attached to their ideas, organisations need to implement a ‘mechanism of theft’.
-This means that larger teams of ‘bridgers’ (also with a variety of different aptitudes, likes sales, operations and IT people) are encouraged to ‘steal’ the prototypes of ‘innovators’ and either commercialise or discard them — this keeps ‘innovators’ focused on the new.
-‘Bridgers’ then get close to customers, adjusting and improving these new products or services to maximise commercial revenues from them.
+This means that larger teams of ‘bridgers’ (also with a variety of different aptitudes) are encouraged to ‘steal’ the prototypes of ‘innovators’ and either commercialise or discard them — keeping ‘innovators’ focused on the new.
+‘Bridgers’ then get close to customers, adjusting and improving these new products or services to maximise commercial revenues.

 Eventually, all products or services become commoditised.
 This starts to happen when customers question the value for money they’re receiving.
-And this is where the largest team of ‘adaptors’ step in.
-They ‘steal’ the commoditised product or service from the ‘bridgers’ and turn it into a utility-like service, so users only have to pay for what they use.
-Organisations that do this first can enjoy a monopoly-like position as it’s difficult for those playing catch up to differentiate their alternative with new features or branding (for example, you wouldn’t pay for your electricity because it had an Apple logo on it, would you?).
+And this is where the largest team — the ‘adaptors’— step in.
+They ‘steal’ the commoditised product or service from the ‘bridgers’ and turn it into a utility-like service, so users only pay for what they use.
+Organisations that do this first enjoy a monopoly-like position, making it difficult for those playing catch up to differentiate their alternative with new features or branding (for example, you wouldn’t pay for your electricity because it had an Apple logo on it, would you?).
 Amazon Web Services (AWS) did this by turning a commoditised product (computer servers) into a pay-as-you-go utility-like service (cloud computing) that dominates the global market today.

 Creating the Conditions for Turning Inventions into Innovations and Discovering New Inventions Again

 Adopting such an organisational structure can help Russia Inc. turn inventions into innovations and start dominating global markets.
-It requires hiring talent for attitude (not just aptitude) and putting them in the right places, which is why we map — to see where this is.
-With the aid of a map, we can also understand the right methods these different teams need to succeed.
+It requires hiring talent for attitude (not just aptitude) and putting them in the right places.
+With a map, we can understand where to put the right people, but also the right methods they need to succeed.
 ‘Innovators’ tasked to build the new themselves will use Agile-like methods, as these are excellent for reducing the cost of change that comes with experimenting.
-Leaders should pay for time and materials, or take a venture capital approach to support their work.
+Leaders will support them by paying for time and materials, or take a venture capital approach to support their work.

 This is how Russia Inc. can address one of the biggest problems holding it back for over a century — effective coordination between different collectives in a system, whether this is within an organisation, or in different parts of an economy, like universities and commercial companies.
 This will help Russia Inc. — in the words of the most famous Russian that most Russians have never heard of — tap into its most valuable “non-utilised force [one that] will bring more fruits than anything else”— its deep reserves of talent — in comparison to which, “all the other great natural riches of the country pale in significance”.